2022 Montana Grizzlies football team

 The 2022 Montana Grizzlies football team represented the University of Montana as a member of the Big Sky Conference during the 2022 NCAA Division I FCS football season.
 The Grizzlies were led by 12th-year head coach Bobby Hauck and played their home games at Washington–Grizzly Stadium in Missoula, Montana.

-Previous season

-The Grizzlies finished the season 10–3, 6–2 to finish in a tie for 3rd place.
-They received an at-large bid to the FCS playoffs, where they defeated Eastern Washington in the second round before losing to James Madison in the quarterfinals.

 Preseason

 Polls

 On July 25, 2022, during the virtual Big Sky Kickoff, the Grizzlies were predicted to finish first in the Big Sky by both the coaches and media.

 Preseason All–Big Sky team

 The Grizzlies had five players selected to the preseason all-Big Sky team.